loopbackio/loopback.io/pages/en/lb3/config.json.md

 * `config.local.js` or `config.local.json`
 * `config._env_.js` or `config._env_.json`, where _`env`_ is the value of `NODE_ENV` (typically `development` or `production`); so, for example `config.production.json`.

-{% include important.html content="

-The additional files can override the top-level keys with value-types (strings, numbers) only.
+{% include important.html content="The additional files can override the top-level keys with value-types (strings, numbers) only.
 Nested objects and arrays are not supported at the moment.
 " %}

 For example: